inindev/rockpi-4c-plus/README.md

 **3. in the case above, substitute 'a' for 'X' in the command below (for /dev/sda)**
 ```
-sudo sh -c 'xzcat rockpi-4c-plus_bookworm.img.xz > /dev/sdX && sync'
+sudo sh -c 'xzcat rockpi-4c-plus_bookworm-1201.img.xz > /dev/sdX && sync'
 ```

-#### when the micro sd has finished imaging, eject and use it to boot the rockpi 4c+ to finish setup
+#### when the micro sd has finished imaging, eject and use it to boot the rock 4c+ to finish setup

 <br/>